NETWAYS/foreman-training/advanced/06_troubleshooting.md

 Troubleshooting of the provisioning process can be required if deployment of a system fails or differs from expectation.
 In most cases the output of the WebGUI is quite useful, but sometimes a deeper look is required to find a solution.

-You can get the provisioning configuration files by spoofing the URL:
+In addition to the template preview at the host you can get the provisioning configuration files by spoofing the URL:

      https://foreman.localdomain/unattended/provision?spoof=10.0.0.100